dbos-inc/dbos-transact-ts/packages/communicator-bcrypt/README.md

-# DBOS `bcrypt` Communicator
+# DBOS `bcrypt` Step

-This is a [DBOS](https://docs.dbos.dev/) [communicator](https://docs.dbos.dev/tutorials/communicator-tutorial) for generating bcrypt hashes.
+This is a [DBOS](https://docs.dbos.dev/) [step](https://docs.dbos.dev/tutorials/communicator-tutorial) for generating bcrypt hashes.

-The reason that some `bcrypt` operations should be wrapped in a communicator is that they generate random numbers.
-By using a communicator, replayed or restarted workflows will get the recorded value and therefore have the same behavior as the original.
+The reason that some `bcrypt` operations should be wrapped in a `@Step` is that they generate random numbers.
+By using a step, replayed or restarted workflows will get the recorded value and therefore have the same behavior as the original.

 ## Available Functions